hildeweerts/responsiblemachinelearning/book/_build/html/_sources/fairness/introduction.md

 **Types of harm**

 There are different ways in which algorithmic systems can disregard fairenss, including {term}`allocation harm`, {term}`quality-of-service harm`, {term}`stereotyping harm`, {term}`denigration harm`, {term}`representation harm`, and {term}`procedural harm`.

-**No fairness through unawareness**

-As machine learning models are designed to identify relationships between features in the data set, removing sensitive features is generally not sufficient to mitigate the risk of fairness-related harm.

 ```